ABohynDOE/microplate_assays/README.md

 # Microplate assays analysis

-Code for the analysis of the 2023 paper **"Design and analysis of a microplate assay in the presence of multiple restrictions in the randomization"**
+Code for the analysis of our paper [**"Design and analysis of a microplate assay in the presence of multiple restrictions in the randomization"**](https://arxiv.org/abs/2303.05817)

 ## Code files